Self-Hosted Sentry Alternative | Telebugs Error Tracking

 developer can install the SDK and start tracking

-curve.
+guide covers the tradeoffs.
 It’s that simple.

-Sentry tracks errors, performance, code coverage — and everything but
+Sentry tracks errors, performance, code coverage, and everything but

 the kitchen sink.
 Telebugs tracks errors.
 That’s it.
 It is designed for

-one job — catching errors.
+one job: catching errors.
 No bloat, no upsells, no distractions.

-Pure, simple, error tracking — done right.
+Pure, simple, error tracking.
+Done right.

 As your primary error tracker.
 Had enough of